elastos/WorldBankPOC/doc/SOW-02-workflow-experiment.md

 At experiment stage, a hello world digital capsule is fine.

+# Minimized version of OS for HPC
+Minimized Linux, remove all unused drivers unrelated to digital capsule work.

+# Docker engine enhancement, load image from IPFS
+Original docker engine will load docker image from docker hub. we should redirect to IPFS also we will need RPi to check every image to be verfiied before downloading

 # VRF in P2P network
 Choose a practical VRF algorithm.
 Make this VRF a whole network consensus.
 Easy to verify, even at low power IoT CPU